Villiers High School

 Villiers High School is a co-educational 11–18 school and sixth form in the Southall area of the west London borough of Ealing.
 The school is situated in Boyd Avenue, in the heart of Southall.
-Aruna Sharma was appointed Headteacher in September 2017. as of 2022 it has around 1,500 pupils on roll, 250 of whom are in the sixth form.
+Christopher Richards was appointed Headteacher in September 2023.

+As of 2022 it has around 1,500 pupils on roll, 250 of whom are in the sixth form.

 The local authority, the London Borough of Ealing, administers the Co-ordinated High School Admissions Scheme, for Villiers High School.

 History

 The school first opened as Southall County School in 1907.
 It changed its name to Southall Grammar in 1945.
 In 1963 the school merged with Southall College of Technology (a boys' technical school, which had been located in Beaconsfield Road) and was renamed Southall Grammar Technical School.
 The name was changed to Villiers High School in 1974.
 The sixth-form opened in 2009.